 - Metal Gear Solid 4 shows that "RAT PT 01" can be an anagram for "patriot".

-- Stealth Pun: For example, in The Phantom Pain, Big Boss is given an injection of digoxin, which is made from a plant called foxglove, referencing the in-game military unit FOXHOUND.
+- Stealth Pun: In The Phantom Pain, the protagonist is given an injection of digoxin, which is made from a plant called foxglove, referencing the in-game military unit FOXHOUND.

 - World of Pun